-Mr. Empio was one of the main speakers of the Philippines Map Makers Summit – Visayas Leg, where around 70 map makers from the Visayas gathered at University of St. La Salle, Bacolod on April 12 to be updated with the latest developments on the Google mapping innovations.
+Mr. Empio spoke at the Philippines Map Makers Summit – Visayas Leg, where around 70 map makers from the Visayas gathered at the University of St. La Salle, Bacolod on April 12 to receive updates on the latest developments in Google mapping innovations.

 Smart Communications, Inc. (Smart), provided the wireless broadband connectivity for the major legs of the event.

 In his presentation, Mr. Empio shared real experiences on how they have used Google Maps in the City Development Planning of Silay.

 Here are some interesting highlights of how they had used Google Maps: